vickywane/digitaloceanspaces-upload-api/doc/article.md

 -  Basic knowledge of Golang.
 If you are new to Golang, this article provides an explanation of Golang, including how to configure your local machine for developing with Golang.
 -   An understanding of Graph Query Language ( GraphQL ).
+You can learn more about GraphQL by following the
 -   An active Digitalocean account, as several Digitalocean resources are used within this article.